As it celebrates its 60th anniversary, Tom Jolliffe looks back at the seminal classic, Peeping Tom and whether the film could be successfully remade…

-Having recently re-watched the seminal psychological horror/thriller, Peeping Tom, there are several things that stand out.
+Having recently re-watched the seminal psychological horror/thriller, Peeping Tom (celebrating its 60th anniversary this week), there are several things that stand out.
 In terms of the setting, mise-en-scene, social attitudes and the on screen technology (And cameras the titular peeper uses), it’s most unshakably 1960’s.
 In terms of film-making techniques though, the film still holds up.
 Director Michael Powell’s visual style and his creative whims made the film ahead of its time.
 In fact it ultimately derailed Powell’s career, as the film faced a lot of opposition at the time (for its voyeurism themes), and no shortage of critical derision.

 Peeping Tom deals with several prescient issues though.
 We’re in a time where mental health and social isolation are key talking points.
 They’ve always been like that, but in the age of social media and technological addiction (some may put a good WiFi connection over basic essential needs like food and clothing) people can disappear into a world where their phone or tablet is their closest friend.
 In Peeping Tom, Mark Lewis (Carl Boehm) has an inherent need to switch his gaze through his camera lens as he commits murders, attempting to perfectly capture that most abject of fears.
 He forms an intense bond with his cameras (one in particular), stemming from his fathers obsession and abusive behaviour with them.